Autowiring

 articles: Model\ArticleRepository

-The articles service does not throw the exception that there are two matching PDO services (i.e. mainDb and tempDb), but uses the preferred service, i.e. mainDb.
+The articles service will not throw an exception about multiple matching PDO services (mainDb and tempDb), but will use the preferred one, which is mainDb.

 Collection of Services

-Autowiring can also pass an array of services of a particular type.
-Since PHP cannot natively notate the type of array items, in addition to the array type, a phpDoc comment with the item type like ClassName[] must be added:
+Autowiring can also pass arrays of services of a specific type.
+Since PHP doesn't natively support specifying array item types in type hints, you must supplement the array type hint with a phpDoc comment specifying the item type, like ClassName[]:

 namespace Model;